Skip to main content

 “Doesn’t Lekha like that?”
 The child smiled and nodded.
 “Mamm?”

 “Oh yes, Mach Bhaja too.”
 He nodded.
 “Your Ma cooked it for you in the morning.”
 He rubbed the water off her curled hair as she giggled.
-Placing the wet towel on his shoulder, he picked her up and proceeded to apply lotion to her hands and feet as she laid back watching him.
+Placing the wet towel on his shoulder, he picked her up and proceeded to apply lotion to her hands and feet as she lay back watching him.

 “Do you know how bad the war is?” he asked as she frowned.
 “Oh, you wouldn’t like to hear about that.
 What do we talk about then?”
 He asked as he powdered her and put on a bright yellow cotton Lucknow chikan frock.
-He gave a kajal bindi on her forehead and behind her ear like Bondita usually did and applied powder over it.
+He gave a kajal bindi on her forehead and behind her ear like Bondita usually did, and applied powder over it.

 “Here we go.
 Let’s have some milk.”
 He filled the feeding bottle with milk, carefully checking its temperature as Lekha stayed put on a mat surrounded by her toys to distract her.
 He made her half sit on the couch and pushed the bottle into her mouth as she held it with both hands, still staring at him.